Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 - 49ers home games this season average 47.8 total points, 1.2 fewer than this outing's over/under (49).

-- In away games, Los Angeles is 3-2 against the spread, and 5-0 overall.

-- The Rams have one win ATS (1-2) away from home as 4-point favorites or more.
+- The Rams have one win ATS (1-2) as 4-point favorites or more away from home.

-- In five road games this season, Los Angeles has gone over the total twice.
+- This year, in five away games, Los Angeles has gone over the total twice.

 Powered by Data Skrive.